microsoft/ApplicationInsights-Profiler-AspNetCore/examples/QuickStart3_0/Readme.md

 ### Open the trace form Azure Portal

-Get a coffee and wait for 2 minutes - the backend needs some time, usually a couple of minutes, to ingest the data.
+Get a coffee and wait for a couple of minutes - the backend needs some time, usually a 2 minutes, to ingest the data.

 Then, open the application insights resource in Azure Portal, go to the **performance** blade, and use the button of `Configure Profiler`.
 There, you are going to see all profiling sessions: